 Eternity doesn't exist outside of time.
 The Bible says He's eternal.
 He's not.
 His max age is the age of the universe.
-No I'm not saying He didn't exits always.
+No I'm not saying He didn't always exist.
 Bit hard to explain because all words are time related.

 It has to do with dimensions.
 With more than the 4 we know it's possible to stand outside time.
 There is only "now" and even that is a time indication.